jobovy/galpy/doc/source/orbit.rst

 <http://adsabs.harvard.edu/abs/2018PASP..130k4501M>`__ via the
 Staeckel approximation (originally used by `Binney (2012)
 <http://adsabs.harvard.edu/abs/2012MNRAS.426.1324B>`_ for the
-appoximation of actions in axisymmetric potentials), without performing any orbit integration.
+approximation of actions in axisymmetric potentials), without performing any orbit integration.
 The method uses the geometry of the orbit tori to estimate the orbit parameters.
 After initialising an ``Orbit`` instance, the method is applied by specifying